mellic03/chat-app/README.md

 # [Chat-App](https://github.com/mellic03/chat-app)

+# CONTENTS

+[TOC]

-## **Git**
+# **Git**

-The Git repository for this project is composed of two branches: main and dev.
-All development is done on the ‘dev’ branch and when a new feature is implemented, dev is merged into main.
+This Git repository is composed of two branches: main and dev.
+New features are developed on the dev branch until they are considered stable, after which the dev branch is merged into main.

-## **Data Structures**
+# **Data Structures**

 **User**